-- Go to www.actron.com/updates-downloads to download the Scanning Suite PC application.
+- Go to www.otctools.com/service-and-support/ updates-and-downloads to download the Scanning Suite PC application.
 Scanning Suite is NOT required to operate the scan tool. - Install the downloaded Scanning Suite application before connecting the scan tool to the PC.
-To be able to use Scanning Suite the PC must meet the following minimum requirements: - Microsoft Windows 7, 8, and 10 - Adobe Acrobat Reader - Screen Resolution of 800 x 600 - If screen resolution is 800 x 600, in Display Properties, Settings Tab, set Font Size to Small Fonts. - 3.
+To be able to use Scanning Suite the PC must meet the following minimum requirements: - Microsoft Windows 7, 8, and 10. - Adobe Acrobat Reader - Screen Resolution of 800 x 600 - If screen resolution is 800 x 600, in Display Properties, Settings Tab, set Font Size to Small Fonts. - 3.
 Use Scanning Suite to determine if any updates are available for your tool by clicking Check for Update button. - 4.
 Check for updates to Use Scanning Suite by clicking on the Check For Scanning Suite Update button.
 This should be done before checking for Tool Updates.